9:00am - 11:30am - Mindful Montessori Work Time

 Schedule of Our Day

-Enrichment for 2021 school year will be: Art, French, Music, Movement and Cultural Studies
+Enrichment for 2021 school year will be: Art, French, Music, Yoga, and Drama and Movement

 “THE PREPARED ENVIRONMENT”